Machine Learning Study on the Flat-Band States Constructed by Molecular-Orbital Representation with Randomness

 We prepare the training data of the above three states for the supervised learning as follows.
-The flat-band states and localized states can be extracted from the MO Kagome model and the MO checkerboard model.
+The flat-band and localized states are extracted from the MO Kagome and MO checkerboard models.
 For a given Hamiltonian from a random MO model, we obtain the probability density for each unit cell, averaged over the $L^2$ zero modes, which is invariant under unitary transformation, as in Eq.~(\ref{PD}).
-In addition to the flat-band states, we also take samples of the localized states by picking up one of the non-zero energy mode randomly as Eq.~(\ref{PD2}).
-We note that the disorder strength is chosen to be sufficiently large, as shown later.
-Each $p^{\rm zero}(\mathbf{r})$ and $p^{n^\prime}(\mathbf{r})$ is $L \times L$ data, which is adopted as a training data.
-Here we set $L=24$, and normalize the input data so that the average of all the components is $0$ and the standard deviation is $1$.
-We construct two types of machines: \begin{enumerate} \item[(A)] For flat-band states, we take 500 samples from the MO Kagome model and 500 samples from the MO checkerboard model (thus 1000 data in total), with varying $v$ in $v \in [1.0,3.0]$.
-For localized states, we take 250 samples from each of the MO Kagome and checkerboard models. \item[(B)] For flat-band states, we take 1000 samples from the MO Kagome model in the same range of $v$ as in (A).
+In addition to the flat-band states, we also take samples of the localized states by picking up one of the finite-energy modes randomly as in Eq.~(\ref{PD2}).
+Note that the disorder strength is chosen to be sufficiently large, as shown later.
+Each $p^{\rm zero}(\mathbf{r})$ and $p^{n^\prime}(\mathbf{r})$ is $L \times L$ data, adopted as training data.
+Here, we set $L=24$ and normalize the input data so that the average of all the components is $0$ and the standard deviation is $1$.
+We construct two types of machines: \begin{enumerate} \item[(A)] For flat-band states, we take 500 samples from the MO Kagome model and 500 samples from the MO checkerboard model (thus, 1000 data in total), with $v$ dividing into equal parts in $v \in [1.0,3.0]$.
+For localized states, we take 250 samples each from the MO Kagome and checkerboard models. \item[(B)] For flat-band states, we take 1000 samples from the MO Kagome model in the same $v$ as for machine (A).
 For localized states, we take 500 samples from the MO Kagome model. \end{enumerate}